-Toledo's existing policies and procedures surrounding procurement support strong labor standards and aim to provide efficient delivery of programs, projects and services.
+Toledo remains committed to ensuring strong labor practices are employed during the implementation of its SLFRF projects.
+The city's existing procurement policies and procedures reflect strong labor standards and aim to provide efficient delivery of programs, projects and services.
 These policies and procedures address competitive procurement requirements, project labor agreements for projects meeting certain thresholds, living and prevailing wage requirements, and local preference during bid evaluation.
-Additionally, the city has a strategic Minority Business Enterprise (MBE) and Women Business Enterprise (WBE) certification process to encourage MBE and WBE businesses in the city's procurement of goods, services and participation in public improvement projects.
+Additionally, the city continues to work towards the implementation of a race and gender-neutral small business reserve program.

-Through June 2023 Toledo has obligated \$9.1 million in sub-awards to contractors through the city's existing procurement processes.
-Of the contracts awarded, nine include project labor agreements.
+Through June 2025 Toledo has obligated \$17.9 million in sub-awards to contractors through the city's existing procurement processes.